Grant Review Process

 PANEL REVIEW

-Panel The staff reconciles the panel recommendations with available funds and forwards them to the National Council on the Arts, where they are reviewed in open session.
-The Council makes recommendations on which applications to fund and which applications to reject.
-The NEA Chair makes the final decision on all grant awards.
+Panel NEA staff reconcile panel recommendations with available funds and forwards recommendations to the National Council on the Arts, where they are voted on in an open public session.
+The National Council on the Arts makes recommendations to the NEA Chair.
+The NEA Chair reviews the recommendations for grants in all funding categories and makes the final decision on all grant awards.

 NOTIFICATION

-Applicants are notified of funding decisions soon after the final decisions are made.
-Those recommended for funding will have the opportunity to provide updated information about their project, including changes to the project’s scope or budget as needed, based on the recommended funding amount.
-All applicants may request a summary of comments on their application within 30 days of receiving notification of their recommended award.
-(Note: Due to the volume of applications received for the Creative Writing Fellowships, we are unable to provide feedback on the review of fellowship applications.)
+Applicants are notified of funding decisions after the final decisions are made.
+Those recommended for funding will provide updated information about their project, including any changes based on the recommended funding amount.
+Any changes to the project are subject to NEA approval.

 GRANT AWARD ISSUED

-Grantees later receive an official grant award notification with information about legal and reporting requirements.
+Grantees later receive an official grant award notification.

 We seek to make our review process as transparent as possible, while protecting the confidentiality of applicants, panelists, staff, and Council members.
-Our advisory panel meetings are announced in the Federal Register and panelists’ names are listed on our website once grants are announced.
+Our advisory panel meetings are announced in the Federal Register and panelists’ names are reported annually through the Federal Advisory Committee Act database.
 The public may not, however, attend panel meetings or Council sessions in which confidential application information is discussed.
 The names of applicants are kept confidential except for those who receive grants.
 We announce the names of grantees on our website.
-Sample application narratives from some grantees also may be viewed on our website.
 Applicants not recommended for funding are notified.
-After notification, applicants may ask for a summary of the panel’s comments on their application.
-In such instances, we must be contacted no later than 30 days after the official notification.
-(Note: Due to the volume of applications received for the Creative Writing Fellowships, we are unable to provide feedback on the review of fellowship applications.)